 The University offers BlackBoard, an online course management system, for use by all instructors.
 Each semester, every scheduled course is automatically set up with a BlackBoard presence, and all registered students are automatically added to the BlackBoard course.
-Regular BlackBoard Courseware instructions, training and help is available to instructors through the Instructional Technology Center, Library and Academic Resources Center (LARC), room 219, extension 2024.
-Educational Technology
+Regular BlackBoard Courseware instruction and help is available to instructors through the Instructional Technology Center, Library Resource Center (LARC), room 219, extension 2024.